Federal and Texas Work Study Programs

 • Be registered and attending classes; under the Texas Work Study Program, students must be registered and attending at least 6 credit hours per semester.

-• Apply and complete the Free Application for Federal Student Aid (FAFSA); work study funding is limited so it is better to start early; if students are applying during the end of Spring semester for May-June employment, the students must have the upcoming year’s FAFSA complete too.
+• Apply and complete the Free Application for Federal Student Aid (FAFSA); work study funding is limited so it is better to start early; if students apply at the end of Spring semester for May-June employment, they must also have the upcoming year’s FAFSA completed.

 • Meet Financial Aid Satisfactory Academic Progress standards.